LarsDoesCode/LarsDoesCode/README.md

 # I'm a Developer 👨‍💻

-- 🔨 I'm currently working on my 'Pong - in *Java*' repository
+- 🔨 I'm currently working on my 'Pong' repository
 - 🌿 I'm currently learing Java ☕️ and Python 🐍
+- 👨‍💻 Im programming on a MacBook Pro 💻 and a PC 🖥

 ## Languages and Tools